kshji/getssl_gcloud/dns_gcloud.README.md

 # getssl using Google Cloud DNS

 https://github.com/kshji/getssl_gcloud

 ver 2025-09-13

 ## You need install gcloud command
 [Gcloud install](gle.com/sdk/docs/install)

-if using linux server without desktop (x-term):
+If you are using *nix server without desktop (x-term):
 `
      unset DISPLAY
 `

-Init gcloud using
+Init gcloud using, need to do once.

 `
 gcloud init
 `